Roboy/roboy_powerlink/openPowerLink/doc/supported-platforms/altera-cn.md

    This command will store the FPGA bitstream and the software in the board's flash memory.
 After the next power cycle the complete design will load automatically from flash.

+## How to enable configuration store/restore {#sect_altera-cn_cfg_storage}

+To enable the configuration storage feature, set both:
+- `-DCONFIG_APP_STORE_RESTORE`
+  in apps/demo_cn_embedded/build/altera-nios2/app.settings
+- `-DCONFIG_INCLUDE_STORE_RESTORE`
+  in stack/build/altera-nios2/liboplkcnapp-hostif/lib.settings

+\note This configuration store/restore feature is only implemented on the platform
+      `hardware/boards/terasic-de2-115/cn-single-hostif-gpio` and uses the CFI-flash memory.

 ## Troubleshooting {#sect_altera-cn_trouble}